porsager/postgres/README.md

 ## Query ```sql` ` -> Promise```

 A query will always return a `Promise` which resolves to either an array `[...]` or `null` depending on the type of query.
-Destructuring is great to immidiately access the first element.
+Destructuring is great to immediately access the first element.

 ```js